shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/34/solution/README.md

-# Adding Call Macro to PoE
+# Add Proof of Existence Dispatch

-You can find the solution to the previous step here.
+Find the solution to the previous step here.